We may earn income from links in this post. Please read this Disclosure for details.

 4. Go Shopping on Kokusai Dori Street

 Wondering how far it is from Naha port to Kokusai Dori Street?
-It’s an easy 20 minute walk from the Naha Cruise Terminal to the heart of Kokusai Dori Street and best of all, it’s almost impossible to get lost.
+It’s an easy 20 minute walk from the Naha Cruise Terminal to the heart of Kokusai Dori Street.
+Best of all, it’s almost impossible to get lost.

 Shopping finds include for Okinawa floral shirts (similar to Hawaiian shirts), T-shirts and a dizzying collection of souvenirs for all price ranges.